 Leberecht shared three of his rules of enchantment.

 Rules of Enchantment

 1. Waste time

 The Richard Bach quote goes, “The opposite of loneliness is not togetherness, it's intimacy.”
 You can experience intimacy with strangers or yourself, but inevitably it takes time.
 Our busy lifestyles are full of activities, but often loneliness.
 Wasting time gives us the space to make meaningful connections.
-The rising move towards slow marketing and companies like Zappos rewarding Customer Loyalty Team Members for how long they spend with customers, rather than how efficient they are reinforce that ‘wasting time’ can have great rewards.
+According to an online reviews firm, the rising move towards slow marketing and companies like Zappos rewarding Customer Loyalty Team Members for how long they spend with customers, rather than how efficient they are reinforce that ‘wasting time’ can have great rewards.

 2. Know nothing, tell no one

 Although we say that we dislike ambiguity, it seems that secrets and mystery can make experiences more meaningful.
 In the consumer world the rise of pop-up stores, secret cinemas and apps like Snapchat, Detour and Pokemon Go point to the attraction of ambiguity, secrets and fleeting moments.
 The popularity of AirBnb, although it is data-driven and at the forefront of technology is largely due to its inherently romantic value proposition.
 You never really know what’s going to happen and there’s an element of discovery.
 Secrecy can also be powerful – at Etsy there’s a ministry of unusual business whose mandate is to disrupt everyday business.